expo/expo/guides/Developing Expo Go.md

 - If the Play Store version of the Expo Go is installed on your test device, uninstall it.
 - Connect your test device to your computer with a USB cable.
 - Run `fastlane android start`, or alternately open the `android` directory in Android Studio, start it, and in the **Select Deployment Target** dialog, select your device.
+  - Expo Go can be built with either `versioned` or `unversioned` flavor.
+The latter is highly recommended for development and is used by default in Android Studio.
+You can switch flavors in _Build Variants_ pane.
-  - You can also run `./gradlew installDebug` from the `android` directory.
+  - You can also run `./gradlew installUnversionedDebug` from the `android` directory.
   - If you're having trouble building the Android app, trying clearing your gradle cache with `./gradlew clean` and rebuilding.

 ## Standalone Apps